 New patients and those who have not had them done in a while will be asked to have dental X-rays taken of their mouth at their dental checkup.
 These X-rays are important because they allow dentists to check the roots beneath the gum line, which are otherwise inaccessible.
 For the X-rays, the patient will bite down on a piece of plastic that is placed between their teeth.
 A machine will be placed near their cheek to take the image.
 Their dentist will then review the image to check for any dental concerns.

 “These X-rays are important for your dental team to be able to check the roots beneath your gum line, which could otherwise not be seen during a routine checkup.”

-Check out what others are saying about our dental services on Yelp: Dental Checkup in Morton, PA
+Check out what others are saying about our dental services on Google: Dental Checkup in Morton, PA

 The Importance of Regular Dental Care

 Our dental team recommends that all patients return to the office for dental checkups at least once every six months.
 By scheduling regular appointments and cleanings, our dental team will be able to monitor the smile for any signs of concern.
 Waiting too long between checkups gives more time for plaque to build up, which may lead to cavities, tooth decay, receding gums, and more.
 Patients will also be taught what they can do to prevent these issues during checkups.

 Keeping oral health on track starts at home.
 To prevent oral health issues between dental checkups, our dental team may make several recommendations for at-home oral care.
 These oral hygiene techniques may include:

 - Brushing the teeth at least twice a day with a fluoride toothpaste